neulab/SpanNER/README.md

 The dataset needs to be preprocessed, before running the model.
 We provide `dataprocess/bio2spannerformat.py` for reference, which gives the CoNLL-2003 as an example.
 First, you need to download datasets, and then convert them into BIO2 tagging format.
-We provided the CoNLL-2003 dataset with BIO format in `data/conll03_bio`, and its preprocessed format dataset `data/conll03`.
+We provided the CoNLL-2003 dataset with BIO format in `data/conll03_bio` folder, and its preprocessed format dataset in `data/conll03` folder.

 The download links of the datasets used in this work are shown as follows:
 - [CoNLL-2003](https://www.clips.uantwerpen.be/conll2003/ner/)